How to Configure the General Settings

 You can choose to GROUP all PLATES on PANEL components - Paneldes will make an "AutoCAD group" when the PANELS and PLATES are inserted and this will simplify selecting these items during later editing.
 The default action is to group these items.

-You can choose to display the full path of the symbol while inserting a symbol by CHECKING the Report inserted symbol's path option.
+You can choose to display the full path of the symbol while inserting a symbol by ticking Report path of inserted symbols.

 Paneldes Popup Menu